-The role of a clinical assessor involves conducting face-to-face consultations with benefit claimants and preparing detailed clinical assessments.
+The role of a PIP assessor involves conducting face-to-face consultations with benefit claimants and preparing detailed clinical assessments.
 These assessments are then passed on to the Department of Work and Pensions (DWP).

 The role is similar to that of a functional assessor but the claims investigated are related to Personal Independence Payments (PIPs) which tend to be more associated with permanent disablements as opposed to temporary or work-related conditions.

-Providing an applicant is confident in making decisions and possesses first-rate clinical assessment skills, the role of clinical assessor is ideal.
+Providing an applicant is confident in making decisions and possesses first-rate clinical assessment skills, the role of a PIP assessor is ideal.
 Communication and interpersonal skills are also key requirements, as is the ability to produce concise written reports.

 Successful applicants are provided with the necessary training required to carry out their role effectively.
 This usually comes in the form of a free, nine-day training course.

 Despite the appeal of the clinical assessor role, the position is not for everyone.
 This is an opportunity that is focused more on assessments and is unlikely to appeal to those who are strongly committed to delivering hands-on care on a daily basis.